-PhD Student Association Representative: TBA
+PhD Student Association Representative: Kaelie Lemmon

-MS Student Association Representative: Emily Nelson - emilyin12@gmail.com
+MS Student Association Representative: Emilee Oldroyd

 Information Necessary to Get Started

 How do I get started?

 Getting started at a new school or in a new program can be challenging.
 We would like to help make the transition to BYU and your MFT program as easy as possible.
 Here are some answers to commonly asked questions about getting started.